-- Anat. the growing together of bones originally separate, as of the two halves of the lower jaw or the two pubic bones; also, the line of junction and fusion of such bones
+- (anat.)
+The growing together of bones originally separate, as of the two halves of the lower jaw or the two pubic bones; also, the line of junction and fusion of such bones.

-- Bot. the growing together of similar parts of a plant; coalescence
+- (bot.)
+The growing together of similar parts of a plant; coalescence.

-- Greek sumphusis from sumphuein to cause to grow together sun- syn- phuein to cause to grow bheuə- in Indo-European roots.
+- Greek sumphusis from sumphuein to cause to grow together sun- syn- phuein to cause to grow bheuə- in Indo-European roots

 - From Ancient Greek, via sym- + φύσις (phusis, “growth")